robinboncoeur/Art/docs/index.md

 The visual work here was created using ComfyUI, a node-based Stable Diffusion interface to vision models.
 The vision models are designed for creating images based on a text prompt, or in some cases, another image.
 This gives me the flexibility to build, test, revise, and refine images as part of the storytelling process.

+The characters — faces, mainly — were gleaned from a site called "this person does not exist".
+Character identity originates from an artificially generated face depicting no real person.
+The source portrait is not reproduced.
+Subsequent identity references and final illustrations are newly AI-generated images.
+In other words, I'm not using the originally-generated images, but derivatives of derivatives (low-ranking adapter).
+We make "synthetic provenance only" a casting rule for the Local Identity Models: there will be no identifiable real-person source photographs at all.
+This gives the whole cast a clean boundary from the outset.

 The text is accompanied by audio files of the narration, recorded for the most part in ElevenLabs, a state-of-the-art Text-To-Speech audio file generator.
 The audio files are embellished by short clips of the sort of music that provided the emotional atmosphere when I wrote.

-The music was created by transcribing notes from musical scores (PDF) into MuseScore, then rendering and refining the result in Reaper, a digital audio workstation.
+The music was created by either writing the music myself, or by transcribing notes from musical scores (PDF) into MuseScore, then rendering and refining the result in Reaper, a digital audio workstation.
 I only use public-domain or otherwise permissible source material: the musical scores.

-Large Language Models are a central part of my creative workflow—not as a substitute for imagination, but as a demanding collaborator: useful for research, structure, revision, and turning rough language into clean, enjoyable prose.
+Large Language Models are a central part of my creative workflow — not as a substitute for imagination, but as a demanding collaborator: useful for research, structure, revision, and turning rough language into clean, enjoyable prose.

 <hr class="section-break strong" />